 On September 7, 2011, the Company's shareholders approved a long-term incentive plan.
-The plan was amended and restated by extending its duration to September 6, 2019, which was approved by the Company's shareholders at the annual general meeting held on August 31, 2016.
+The amended and restated plan was amended and restated by extending its duration to September 6, 2022, which was approved by the Company's shareholders at the annual general meeting held on August 28, 2019.
 The plan permits the grants of options or RSUs to the Company's employees, directors and service providers where each unit of RSU represents two ordinary shares of the Company.